Charged particle tracking via edge-classifying interaction networks: Measurements

 \subsection{TrackML Dataset}

 The TrackML dataset is a simulated set of proton-proton collision events originally developed for the TrackML Particle Tracking Challenge~\cite{TrackML}.
 TrackML events are generated with 200 pileup interactions on average, simulating the high-pileup conditions expected at the HL-LHC.
 Each event contains 3D hit position and truth information about the particles that generated them.
 In particular, particles are specified by particle IDs ($p_\mathrm{ID}$) and three-momentum vectors ($\mathbf{p}$).
+Each simulated hit has a unique identifier assigned that gives the true hit position and which particle created the hit.
+For this truth assignment, no merging of reconstructed hits is considered as merging of hits occurs in less than 0.5\% of the cases and the added complexity was deemed unnecessary for the original challenge.
+Other simplifications in this dataset include a simple geometry with modules arranged in cylinders and disks, instead of a more complex geometry with cones, no simulation of electronics, cooling tubes, and cables, and only one type of physics process (top quark-antiquark pairs) instead of a variety of processes.

 The TrackML detector is designed as a generalized LHC tracker; it contains discrete layers of sensor arrays immersed in a strong magnetic field.
 We focus specifically on the pixel layers, a highly-granular set of four barrel and fourteen endcap layers in the innermost tracker regions.
 The pixel layers are shown in Figure~\ref{fig:pixel}.
-We note that constraining our studies to the pixel layers reduces the size of the hitgraphs such that the full graph can be held in memory and processed by the GNN without segmentation.
+We note that constraining our studies to the pixel layers reduces the size of the hitgraphs such that they can be held in memory and processed by the GNN without segmentation.